lemonsevens/lemonsevens-gruntworks/operations/TASK-MASTER/README.md

 Below are the phases of the project planning workflow and the primary commands used to interact with each phase.
 Status commands (`#<phase>-status`) are generally available to check progress within a phase.
 Modification commands (`#modify-<phase>`) allow revisiting and changing outputs.

+*Note: The tool now supports more granular project types (e.g., Web Application, Marketing Campaign) which tailor resource suggestions, architecture templates, and task generation.*

+**Overall Project Commands:**
+- `#start`: Initiate planning for a new project (Starts Phase 1).
+- `#continue`: Resume planning for an existing project.
+- `#project-summary`: Generate/update a `PROJECT_README.md` file in the project root summarizing the status based on planning artifacts (Phase 11).

 ---

 **Phase 1: Vision & Goals Definition**